 Flexible Electronics Put “Smart” in Unexpected Places

-One industry forecast predicts it will grow from $31.7 billion in 2018 to $77.3 billion in 2029.
+One industry forecast predicts the flexible electronics market will grow from $31.7 billion in 2018 to $77.3 billion in 2029.
 While there are a lot of collaborative projects for trials and pilots to prove the business case with some winners in specific applications pulling ahead, the actual volumes as compared to traditional circuits are still low.
-But IDTECHEX estimates that the flexible electronics smart packaging segment alone will be worth $206 million in 2025.
+But IDTechEX estimates that the flexible electronics connected packaging segment alone will be worth $206 million in 2025.

 The reason interest is so high is the boundless potential.

 Currently, electronics might have to be separately integrated onto a flexible material, but everyone should be paying attention to printed electronics made possible by an additive process that can produce circuits (trace), devices (transistors), components (flexible sensors) and even complete products (lab on chip).

 Subscribe to the Jabil Blog